gvwilson/thirdbit/src/fiction/iffy/index.md

 and for a moment all his years and disappointments lay on his face.
 "If I'd tried to stop her,
 she would have locked me up,
-and then I wouldn't have been able to help you.
+and I wouldn't have been able to help you.
 Iffy,
 I am sorry,
 but this was the only way."